mhansen/jekyll-blog/_posts/2010-08-01-iphone-as-numberpad.markdown

           %script(src='site.js')

   Adding a class was a simple matter of adding a '.classname' to the element.
-  Removing an element, I didn't have to find and remove it's closing element, I just delete a line.
-The same for adding an element.
+  Removing an element, I didn't have to find and remove its closing element - I just delete a line.
+The same goes for adding an element.
 It *feels* a lot nicer than HTML.
 I might redo this site in Haml sometime.

 ## Try It
 If you're on an X11 system, and have a phone with a browser, head over to the [github page](http://github.com/mhansen/ipod-numeric-keypad) for installation instructions.